Particular/docs.particular.net/nservicebus/testing/index_teststructure_testing_[4,6).partial.md

 The tests have to follow a well-defined structure, otherwise a subtle issues might arise at runtime.
-The recommended approach is to illustrated in the code snippets in this article.
+The recommended structure is presented in the code snippets in this article.

 Before executing any test method, it is necessary to call the `Test.Initialize()` method (or any of its overloads).